Pentax K-3 II versus Sony A6300

 The Pentax K-3 II and the Sony Alpha A6300 are two enthusiast cameras that were announced, respectively, in April 2015 and February 2016.
 The K-3 II is a DSLR, while the A6300 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 The Pentax has a resolution of 24.1 megapixel, whereas the Sony provides 24 MP.

-An illustration of the physical size and weight of the Pentax K-3 II and the Sony A6300 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Pentax K-3 II and the Sony A6300.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the K-3 II – represents the basis or 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the K-3 II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is considerably smaller (39 percent) than the Pentax K-3 II.
 Moreover, the A6300 is substantially lighter (50 percent) than the K-3 II.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.